Skip to content

 GlobalLogic

-Real-time currency and crypto rates platform.
-Data visualisation, feature work, fast turnaround on customer requests.
+Real-time currency and crypto rates platform for traders.
+Data visualisation, feature development, fast turnaround on customer requests.

 Oct 2016 – Jan 2018